Denis Bećirović: Career

 Bećirović joined the Social Democratic Party in 1993 and has held several positions within the party.
 Prior to his political engagement, Bećirović was a history teacher at a primary school in his hometown of Tuzla, and from 1998 to 2002, he worked at the Secondary School of Economics in his hometown.
-He has been an assistant professor at the Faculty of Philosophy in Tuzla since 2010.
+He has been an assistant professor at the Faculty of Humanities in Tuzla since 2010.
 In 1998, Bećirović became a member of the Federal Parliament.
-Two years later, at the 2000 parliamentary election, he entered the Tuzla Cantonal Assembly and the Federal House of Peoples.
+Two years later, in the 2000 parliamentary election, he entered the Tuzla Cantonal Assembly and the Federal House of Peoples.

-At the 2002 general election, Bećirović was re-elected to the Cantonal Assembly, and four years later, at the 2006 general election, he became a member of the national House of Representatives.
-He renewed his term at the 2010 general election as well.
-At the 2014 general election, Bećirović won his third consecutive term in the national Parliament.
+In the 2002 general election, Bećirović was re-elected to the Cantonal Assembly, and four years later, in the 2006 general election, he became a member of the national House of Representatives.
+He renewed his term in the 2010 general election as well.
+In the 2014 general election, Bećirović won his third consecutive term in the national Parliament.

-At the 2018 general election, Bećirović ran for a seat in the Presidency of Bosnia and Herzegovina as a Bosniak member, but was not elected, obtaining 33.53% of the vote, with Šefik Džaferović of the Party of Democratic Action getting elected with 36.61% of the vote.
+In the 2018 general election, Bećirović ran for a seat in the Presidency of Bosnia and Herzegovina as a Bosniak member, but was not elected, obtaining 33.53% of the vote, with Šefik Džaferović of the Party of Democratic Action getting elected with 36.61% of the vote.
 In February 2019, following the election, Bećirović was appointed member of the national House of Peoples.

 Presidency (2022–present)

 2022 general election

-The three-party liberal coalition of the Social Democratic Party, Our Party and the People and Justice party, also supported by the Union for a Better Future and the People's European Union, announced Bećirović's candidacy in the Bosnian general election on 21 May 2022, running once more for Presidency member and representing the Bosniaks.
+The three-party liberal coalition of the Social Democratic Party, the People and Justice party and Our Party, known as Troika, additionally supported by the Union for a Better Future and the People's European Union, announced Bećirović's candidacy in the Bosnian general election on 21 May 2022, running once more for Presidency member and representing the Bosniaks.

-At the general election, held on 2 October 2022, he was elected to the Presidency, having obtained 57.37% of the vote.
+In the general election, held on 2 October 2022, he was elected to the Presidency, having obtained 57.37% of the vote.
 The Party of Democratic Action candidate and former Bosniak Presidency member, Bakir Izetbegović, was second with 37.25%.